Table of content

 What is the cost of hiring a dedicated development team?

-The pricing model in a dedicated development team is quite simple.
-Each employee has a specific hourly rate, and you pay for the number of hours worked.
-The overall amount of your payment covers the following expenses:
+The pricing model in a dedicated team is quite simple.
+Since hiring a team, each employee has a specific hourly rate, and you pay for the number of hours worked.
+This is basically the one thing you pay for.
+No extra expenses on renting an office for a team, getting equipment, taxes, paying electricity bills, etc.

-The specific composition of your dedicated development team depends on your business requirements.
-Depending on your business goals, your dedicated development team may consist of:
+The specific composition of your team depends on your business requirements.
+Thus, your development team may consist of:

 - Front-end and back-end, full-stack engineers, mobile developers;